 If your root file system is ZFS you must update your initramfs every time this value changes:

-SWAP on ZFS on Linux may generate some troubles, like blocking the server or generating a high IO load, often seen when starting a Backup to an external Storage.
+Swap-space created on a zvol may generate some troubles, like blocking the server or generating a high IO load, often seen when starting a Backup to an external Storage.

 We strongly recommend to use enough memory, so that you normally do not run into low memory situations.
+Should you need or want to add swap, it is preferred to create a partition on a physical disk and use it as swapdevice.
+You can leave some space free for this purpose in the advanced options of the installer.
 Additionally, you can lower the “swappiness” value.
 A good value for servers is 10:

 sysctl -w vm.swappiness=10